-The remote work model has proven to be advantageous to organizations and many have offered their workforce the option to work from home currently.
-As remote users are more susceptible to cyberattacks, strict security measures like multi-factor authentication (MFA) need to be enforced to prevent mishaps.
-But applying a stringent organization-wide access policy like MFA might have adverse effects on the user experience.
-While two or three-factor authentication can secure remote logins, it might be an unnecessary hassle for on-premise users already secured within the perimeter of the office.
+The remote work model has proven to be advantageous to both organizations and employees and is here to stay.
+As remote users are more susceptible to cyberattacks, strict security measures like multi-factor authentication (MFA) need to be enforced to prevent data breaches.
+However, applying a stringent, organization-wide access policy like MFA might have adverse effects on the user experience.
+While two- or three-factor authentication can secure remote logins, it might be an unnecessary hassle for on-premises users already secured within the perimeter of the office.
 A more efficient approach is to apply access policies based on context.
 ADSelfService Plus' Conditional Access feature helps achieve this.
-The feature aids organizations in:
+This aids organizations in:

 Conditional access implements a set of rules that analyze various risk factors, such as IP address, time of access, device, and the user's geolocation, to enforce automated access control decisions.
 The decisions are implemented in real time based on user risk factors to avoid unnecessarily strict security measures imposed in no-risk scenarios.
 This ensures an enhanced user experience without affecting security.

-Some of the common scenarios and the corresponding security measures that can be applied using conditional access:
+Some of the common scenarios and the corresponding security measures that can be applied using conditional access include:

-Before learning how conditional access work, let us look at the basics of building a conditional access rule:
+Before learning how conditional access works, let's look at the basics of building a conditional access rule:

 This includes the list of factors that may make or break the security of your organization.
 ADSelfService Plus enables you to configure conditions based on the following risk factors:

-After configuring the conditions, a criteria can be devised using operators like AND, OR, and NOT.
+After configuring the conditions, criteria can be devised using operators like AND, OR, or NOT.
 It is this criteria that is associated with the access policy.

 The criteria is then associated with a preconfigured access policy, referred to in ADSelfService Plus as a self-service policy.
 IT admins can create self-service policies and enable specific features for users belonging to particular domains, organizational units (OUs), and groups.